mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 ## Based on Central Authorities

 This first approach leverages the central authorities commonly used to secure HTTPS.
-In this approach, each QUIC Plugin MUST be associated to some level of trust regarding its origin.
-A QUIC Plugin MAY be authenticated using a certificate, itself certified by a central authority.
+In this approach, each QUIC Plugin could be associated to some level of trust regarding its origin.
+A QUIC Plugin may be authenticated using a certificate, itself certified by a central authority.
-Consequently, a QUIC implementation supporting QUIC plugins MAY restrict their exchange and only accept plugins authenticated using the same certificate used for establishing the QUIC connection.
+Consequently, a QUIC implementation supporting QUIC plugins may restrict their exchange and only accept plugins authenticated using the same certificate used for establishing the QUIC connection.